 The validity of the issuance of the shares in this offering will be passed upon for Sangamo BioSciences, Inc. by Brobeck, Phleger & Harrison LLP, San Francisco, California.
-As of August 1, 2001, members and employees of Brobeck, Phleger & Harrison LLP beneficially owned a total of 419,460 shares of our common stock.
+As of October 1, 2001, members and employees of Brobeck, Phleger & Harrison LLP beneficially owned a total of 413,996 shares of our common stock and warrants to purchase 25,364 shares of common stock.